mortenivar/Jed-modes/README.tabcomplete.txt

 this would dump all words from aspell's French dictionary into the hidden file ".tabcomplete_fr" in your home directory.

-	       7. Use Tabcomplete With the spell.sl Extension:
+                       7. Use Tabcomplete With spell.sl

-If you have installed the spell.sl spell checking extension, then you may use it to autoload completion files that match your spell checking language.
+If you have installed the enchant2 spell checking wrapper program and a spell checker along with spell.sl spell checking extension, then you may use it to autoload completion files that match your spell checking language.
 E.g., when writing emails, it is normal to write in different languages, so if you also want to be able to complete words, it would be convenient to have a completion file for e.g. English loaded when spell checking in that